agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_distance_hypot.md

 @subsection distance-hypot-fast Fast @projectname functions

-In many cases, the detection of under or overflow at intermediate stages of the computation is not required, for exmaple, if the input data is know to be in a certain range.
+In many cases, the detection of under or overflow at intermediate stages of the computation is not required, for exmaple, if the input data is known to be in a certain range.
 Therefore, **@projectname** provides regular versions of certain functions which omit these checks.

 @snippet distance_hypot.cpp distance-hypot-fast-hypot